eyereasoner/eye/teaching/EYE-teaching.md

 -----

-## What EYE teaching Is: Goal-Directed Program Synthesis
+## What EYE Teaching Is: Goal-Directed Program Synthesis

-At its core, EYE teaching is a pattern for **goal-directed program synthesis**.
+At its core, EYE Teaching is a pattern for **goal-directed program synthesis**.
 Think of it as teaching a brilliant, lightning-fast programmer a new skill by providing a complete lesson plan.
 You give it a task and all the materials needed, and you expect it to produce a specific, well-structured deliverable.

 The process is simple yet powerful: